pavelsolis/pavelsolis.github.io/research.md

 "**Stock Returns and the Drivers of Portfolio Equity Flows in Emerging Markets**," *Working Paper (Submitted)*, 2020. <!--([Paper](/files/research/GFCyPaper.pdf))  Abstract -->

 <details>
-  <summary> Stock market returns can be used to identify global and domestic factors in portfolio equity inflows. </summary>
+  <summary> Stock market returns can be used to identify global and domestic factors in portfolio equity flows. </summary>

 &nbsp;